mm74noroozi/database-notes/README.md

 ```
 ### search_path
 In PostgreSQL, the search_path is a configuration parameter that determines the order in which schemas are searched when an unqualified table or schema name is referenced in a SQL statement.
 It essentially defines the set of schemas that PostgreSQL should look into to resolve object references.
+### DEFERRABLE INITIALLY DEFERRED
+1. DEFERRABLE: This clause indicates that a constraint (in this case, a foreign key constraint) can be deferred.
+When a constraint is deferrable, it means that the database can check the constraint at the end of the transaction rather than immediately when the data is modified.
+This can be useful in certain situations where you need to temporarily violate a constraint within a transaction but ensure that it is satisfied by the end of the transaction.

+2. INITIALLY DEFERRED: This further refines the deferrable constraint, specifying that the constraint is initially checked at the end of the transaction.
+In other words, when a transaction begins, the database allows the foreign key constraint to be violated temporarily, and the actual check is deferred until the end of the transaction.
 ### counting users by name
 ```sql
 create table users(